 - 500 g sweetcorn 3 cups, canned, optional – partially blend or use same quantity creamed corn for extra creaminess.

 - 120 ml milk ½ cup, warm

 - 1 teaspoon lemon juice

-- Combine the milk and cornflour in a small bowl and mix well, then set aside.
+- Combine 120 ml milk and 1 teaspoon cornstarch in a small bowl, mix well then set aside.

 - In a saucepan on lowest heat warm ½ teaspoon mustard seeds till they start to move slightly then add ½ teaspoon cumin seeds.
 Wait 30 seconds then pour in 1 tablespoon vegetable oil.
 Once the seeds start to sizzle stir in 1 medium green chilli chopped and ⅛ teaspoon asafoetida powder.